JiangxinkeTao/vehicle_planner/README.md

 # Path Planning for Parking of Car-like Vehicles using Switched Heuristic Functions of Reed-Shepp Curves
 > Realize non-holonomic constrained vehicle planning in narrow convex space.
+(The Code will cme soon)

 ## Installation
 ### Required Library